The end of May-cation

 What I did was till the soil, nourish the earth.
 What I did without realizing it was fertilize myself!

 And miraculously the seeds got planted too.
 I had fresh ideas.
 I saw my next steps more clearly.
 And I was naturally able to look up and out, ready to end my May-cation and return to the routine that nourishes different aspects of myself.

 And with consciousness and refresh I return to my environment.
 An environment ripe with new meaning.

 As I transition out of my May-cation, I’m thankful that I’ve established patterns, habits and a routine that promote and sustain the benefits of my May-cation.

-I’m equally thankful that I can be reminded of my own supportive practices by teaching others to tap into some of their own in this June’s Body Blast!: The 25-Day Anti-Inflammatory Detox with Changes that Last
+I’m equally thankful that I can be reminded of my own supportive practices by teaching others to tap into some of their own in this June’s Tick Tock Detox: turn back the hands of time.

 My May-cation was all about listening to my body’s cues.